One of the most popular questions I get asked by architecture students is “How do you develop architectural concepts?”

 A concept is an idea, a theory or notion, but in architecture we could also describe a concept as ‘an approach’ to the design.

-When we think of an architectural concept, we think of an abstract idea, one that is unchanging throughout the design process.
+When we think of architectural concepts, we think of an abstract idea, one that is unchanging throughout the design process.
 This is not necessarily the case, a concept can be linked to many factors, and can evolve as the design grows.

 You can download this article as a handy pdf – just click on the button below.